Red Sea: Wind regime

-The north part of the Red Sea is dominated by persistent north-west winds, with speeds ranging between 7 km/h and 12 km/h.
+The northern part of the Red Sea is dominated by persistent north-west winds, with speeds ranging between 7 km/h and 12 km/h.
 The rest of the Red Sea and the Gulf of Aden are subjected to regular and seasonally reversible winds.
 The wind regime is characterized by seasonal and regional variations in speed and direction with average speed generally increasing northward.

-Wind is the driving force in the Red Sea to transport material as suspension or as bedload.
-Wind-induced currents play an important role in the Red Sea in resuspending bottom sediments and transferring materials from sites of dumping to sites of burial in quiescent environment of deposition.
-Wind-generated current measurement is therefore important in order to determine the sediment dispersal pattern and its role in the erosion and accretion of the coastal rock exposure and the submerged coral beds.
+The wind is the driving force in the Red Sea to transport material as suspension or as bedload.
+Wind-induced currents play an important role in the Red Sea in resuspending bottom sediments and transferring materials from sites of dumping to sites of burial in a quiescent environment of deposition.
+Wind-generated current measurement is therefore important to determine the sediment dispersal pattern and its role in the erosion and accretion of the coastal rock exposure and the submerged coral beds.